Study suggests more older women may benefit from bone drugs

 If osteoporosis is found, treatment usually is Fosamax, Boniva or generic versions of these drugs, which help prevent bone from being lost faster than the body is able to renew it.
 Some people don’t stick with the pills or endure digestive side effects, so the medicines also can be given by IV, usually once a year.

-However, concern about some rare side effects have limited their use, along with a lack of evidence that they might help before bone loss becomes severe.
+However, concern about some rare side effects has limited the drugs’ use, along with a lack of evidence that they might help before bone loss becomes severe.

 After six years, 122 women in the drug group had broken a bone versus 190 of those on placebo — a 37 percent lowered risk.
 The drug also cut in half the risk of a vertebral fracture, when bone compression causes part of the spine to collapse.